 PAHO provides technical support to countries in implementing the Baby-friendly Hospital Initiative (BFHI) on a national level, reporting on monitoring of the International Code, and developing policies to support optimal child feeding practices, in support of countries’ implementation of the PAHO Plan of Action for the Prevention of Obesity in Children and Adolescents, which has as its first strategic area of action the “protection, promotion, and support of optimal breastfeeding and complementary feeding practices”.

-PAHO’s support to countries is also underpinned by the WHO and UNICEF Global Strategy for Infant and Young Child Feeding (2002), which emphasizes the need for comprehensive national policies on infant and young child feeding, including guidelines on ensuring appropriate feeding of infants and young children in exceptionally difficult circumstances, and the need to ensure that all health services protect, promote and support exclusive breastfeeding and timely and adequate complementary feeding with continued breastfeeding.
+PAHO’s support to countries is also underpinned by the Global Strategy for Infant and Young Child Feeding by the WHO and UNICEF (2002), which emphasizes the need for comprehensive national policies on infant and young child feeding, including guidelines on ensuring appropriate feeding of infants and young children in exceptionally difficult circumstances, and the need to ensure that all health services protect, promote and support exclusive breastfeeding and timely and adequate complementary feeding with continued breastfeeding.